 The CPI describes the changes in individuals’ cost of living within an economy.
 It is measured by comparing the price changes of a representative basket of goods and services over time.
 The basket includes several hundred goods and services from a wide range of different categories, such as food and beverages, shelter, clothing, medical care, professional services and so on (see also Calculating Consumer Price Index).

 The annual percentage change in the CPI can be used as a measure of inflation.
-Inflation describes the rate at which the level of prices for goods and services increases within an economy on a yearly basis.
-A high rate of inflation affects consumer purchasing power, because they can buy less with the same amount of money.
+Inflation describes the rate at which the level of prices for goods and services increases within an economy on a yearly basis (see also three types of inflation).
+A high rate of inflation affects consumer purchasing power because they can buy less with the same amount of money.
 In other words, the money loses part of its value.
 However, a moderate level of inflation is generally considered beneficial though, as it can encourage people to spend more and borrow more and thereby ultimately drive economic growth.

 CPI data is released monthly by the U.S. Department of Labor’s Bureau of Labor Statistics (http://www.bls.gov/).
 Meanwhile, the European Union has developed its own specific consumer price index – the Harmonised Index of Consumer Prices (HCIP).
 HCIP data is also released on a monthly basis by Eurostat.